 While there are dozens of different species of Hibiscus there are two main varieties of hibiscus plant.
 The first is the hardy outdoor type, usually classified as Hibiscus syriacus.
 This will grow in USDA zones 4 and higher.

 The other type of hibiscus plant is the tropical hibiscus.
 Usually grown as an indoor evergreen, the tropical hibiscus will survive outside in USDA zones 9 and warmer.
 These tropical hibiscus plants are normally named Hibiscus rosa-sinensis.

 Indoor Hibiscus varieties will flower from May until October.
-However those Hibiscus varieties can be more difficult to care for and to get to flower every year.
+However those Hibiscus varieties can be more difficult to care for and to flower every year.

 These attractive plants come in a range of vibrant colors.
 Their colorful blooms, and rich green foliage, will add color to containers, borders or window sills throughout the flowering season.

 Varieties growing outside are easier to care for.
 As long as they receive plenty of light they will reliably flower every year.

 Popular hardy varieties include Blue River II, which produces attractive white flowers, the pink flowering Sweet Caroline and Lord Baltimore, a red flowering variety.
-Kopper King, named for its copper colored foliage it produces large pink flowers with striking red centres.
+Kopper King, named for its copper colored foliage, produces large pink flowers with striking red centres.